openziti/ziti-doc/docfx_project/ziti/services/creating.md

 1. Choose "Hosted (No Router)" for the Router
 1. Select a cluster.
 If using [Ziti Edge - Developer Edition](https://aws.amazon.com/marketplace/pp/B07YZLKMLV) choose "demo-c01"
-1. Select an identity in "Hosting Identities" of the identy you want to host the service
+1. Select one or more identities in "Hosting Identities" representing the identities which host the service
 1. Click save

 # [New Service via CLI](#tab/create-service-cli)